GDSC-UIT/school_violence/README.md

 cd school_violence
 ```

-6. Next, you need to install any dependencies required by the project.
+5. Next, you need to install any dependencies required by the project.
 To do this, run the following command:

 ```
 flutter pub get
 ```

-8. Finally, you can run the project using the following command and enjoy it!
+6. Finally, you can run the project using the following command and enjoy it!🎉🎉🎉

 ```
 flutter run